-The Offering

-Common stock offered by the selling stockholders 13,000,000 shares.

-Common stock to be outstanding immediately after this

-offering

-88,763,234 shares, which assumes 451,470 shares issued in connection with the exercise of options by certain selling stockholders in connection with this offering.
+The Offering Common stock offered by the selling stockholders 13,000,000 shares.
+Common stock to be outstanding immediately after the his offering 88,763,234 shares, which assumes 451,470 shares issued in connection with the exercise of options by certain selling stockholders in connection with this offering.
 Except as provided in the immediately preceding sentence, the number of shares of common stock outstanding will not change as a result of this offering.
 Option to purchase additional shares The selling stockholders have granted the underwriters a 30-day option to purchase up to an additional 1,950,000 shares of common stock from the H&F Investor at the public offering price, less the underwriting discounts and commissions.
 Use of proceeds The selling stockholders will receive all of the net proceeds from the sale of shares of common stock in this offering.
 We will not receive any proceeds from the sale of shares of common stock by the selling stockholders or if the underwriters exercise their option to purchase additional shares.
 See "Use of Proceeds."
 Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of the factors you should consider carefully before deciding to invest in our common stock.
 Dividend policy We currently do not intend to declare any dividends on our common stock in the foreseeable future.
-Our ability to pay dividends on our common stock is limited by our

-First Lien Credit Agreement.
+Our ability to pay dividends on our common stock is limited by our First Lien Credit Agreement.
 See "Dividend Policy."

-Nasdaq symbol "GO"

-Except as otherwise indicated, all information in this prospectus regarding the number of shares of common stock that will be outstanding immediately after this offering is based on 88,311,764 shares of common stock outstanding as of June 29, 2019, and:
+Nasdaq symbol "GO" Except as otherwise indicated, all information in this prospectus regarding the number of shares of common stock that will be outstanding immediately after this offering is based on 88,311,764 shares of common stock outstanding as of June 29, 2019, and: excludes 229,987 shares of common n stock underlying 229,987 restricted stock units that were outstanding as of June 29, 2019;

-- excludes 229,987 shares of common stock underlying 229,987 restricted stock units that were outstanding as of June 29, 2019; - excludes 6,653,092 shares of common stock issuable upon the exercise of time-based options to purchase shares of our common stock outstanding as of June 29, 2019 with a weighted average exercise price of \$10.45 per share, which excludes those being exercised by certain selling stockholders in connection with this offering and 5,843,343 shares of common stock issuable upon the exercise of performance-based options to purchase shares of our common stock outstanding as of June 29, 2019 with a weighted average exercise price of \$4.61 per share, which have not previously vested, will not vest upon the consummation of this offering and are eligible to vest only if and when the H&F Investor has achieved specified internal rates of return with respect to its investment in the Company; and - does not reflect 3,072,293 shares of common stock available for future issuance under our 2019 Incentive Plan (as defined elsewhere in this prospectus).
+- excludes 6,653,092 shares of common stock issuable upon the exercise of time-based options to purchase shares of our common stock outstanding as of June 29, 2019 with a weighted average exercise price of \$10.45 per share, which excludes those being exercised by certain selling stockholders in connection with this offering and 5,843,343 shares of common stock issuable upon the exercise of performance-based options to purchase shares of our common stock outstanding as of June 29, 2019 with a weighted average exercise price of \$4.61 per share, which have not previously vested, will not vest upon the consummation of this offering and are eligible to vest only if and when the H&F Investor has achieved specified internal rates of return with respect to its investment in the Company; and - does not reflect 3,072,293 shares of common stock available for future issuance under our 2019 Incentive Plan (as defined elsewhere in this prospectus).